Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Case Studies: Validation and Results

-\subsubsection{Effect of load/renewables uncertainty}
+\subsubsection{Effect of Load/Renewables Uncertainty}

-As for investigating the impact of load/renewables uncertainty on the optimal placements, we vary $\alpha_{L}$ for $\mr{case}$-$\mr{9}$ and $\mr{case}$-$\mr{39}$ within the range of $\alpha_{L}= \{0 \%, 5\%\}$ and for $\mr{case}$-$\mr{200}$ within the range of $\alpha_{L}= \{0 \%, 20\%\}$.
-The results also show consistent placements with varying uncertainty on loads and renewables.
-This is also explained by the framework that the OPP is based upon whereby the major assumption is that initial states and load/renewables disturbances are not known and thus we start by assuming such conditions.
-Then, using the MHE Gauss-Newton algorithm the actual states under the actual loads/renewables are estimated and on those estimated states the observability matrix is constructed.
-This means that inherent within the construction of the observability matrix, such uncertainty is already accounted for and therefore, offers robustness towards load/renewables perturbations.
+As for investigating the impact of load/renewables uncertainty on the optimal placements, we vary $\alpha_{L}$ for $\mr{case}$-$\mr{9}$ and $\mr{case}$-$\mr{39}$ within the range of $\alpha_{L}= \{0 \%, 5\%\}$ and for $\mr{case}$-$\mr{200}$ within the range of $\alpha_{L}= \{0 \%, 20\%\}$ (see, Section~\ref{sec:OPP_Frame}).
+The results show consistent placements when varying the perturbation values on the load and renewables, i.e., same placements as in Fig.~\ref{fig:case_200-OPP}.
+This is also explained by the framework that the OPP is based upon, such that the major assumption is that initial states and load/renewables disturbances are not known.
+Thus, we start by assuming such conditions.
+Then, using the MHE Gauss-Newton algorithm the actual states under the actual loads/renewables are estimated.
+Then, based on these estimated states the observability matrix is constructed.
+This means that inherent within the construction of the observability matrix, such uncertainty is already accounted for and therefore offers robustness towards load/renewables perturbations.

-\subsection{Initial state estimation under optimal PMU placement}
+\subsection{Initial State Estimation under Optimal PMU Placement}

-~ We perform initial state estimation based on the optimal PMU configuration chosen for each of the cases.
+We perform initial state estimation based on the optimal PMU configuration chosen for each of the cases.
+Note here that the estimation error $\eps$ evaluates the OPP, where a smaller $\eps$ suggests that the given PMU placements provide a more accurate reconstruction of the initial state.
 The estimation error for each case and under each of the discretization methods is presented in Fig.~\ref{fig:est_error}.
 Intuitively, as we increase the number of PMUs placed, the estimation error decreases.
-This relates to the concept of observability whereby, the more PMUs are employed or more nodes being sensed, reconstruction of the initial dynamics and algebraic states becomes more accurate.
-This can be seen for each of the network cases in Fig.~\ref{fig:est_error} as the ratio of PMUs---sensed nodes--- is increased.
-For the case of PMUs placed that is between $\{0.2,0.4\}$, BDF discretization estimation outperforms those of BE and TI.
-However, TI method becomes results in better estimated under increased PMU fractions.
-Herein, since we want to limit the number of PMUs, we consider the fractions that are small, i.e., employ lower PMUs whilst achieving adequate DSE.
-Thus based on the concept of observability and initial state reconstruction, we refer to BDF discretization method to solve for optimal PMU placements.
+This relates to the concept of observability where, the more PMUs are employed or more nodes are being sensed, reconstruction of the initial dynamics and algebraic states becomes more accurate.
+This can be seen for each of the network cases in Fig.~\ref{fig:est_error} with the increase in ratio of PMUs being selected.